Teach Me

 What are the risks of sleeping with your contacts in?

-Your eyes need oxygen, and when your eyes are open, oxygen can pass through the contact lens and supply air to your cornea.
+Your eyes need oxygen, and when your eyes are open, a healthy amount of oxygen can pass through the contact lens and supply air to your cornea.
 “When your eyes are closed, there’s not enough air exchange to keep the cornea healthy,” Dr. Twelker said.
 “Toxins build up, leading to inflammation and swelling.
 This can lead to a situation ripe for a painful corneal infection called keratitis or a corneal ulcer.”

 According to the Centers for Disease Control and Prevention (CDC), keratitis is responsible for one million doctor visits a year.